Primary and Final FRCA examinations regulations

 4. Requesting reasonable adjustments

 4.1 Any candidate who has a physical or mental disability, specific learning difficulty (SpLD) or on-going or fluctuating condition that they believe could affect their performance in an examination may be entitled to reasonable adjustments or special arrangements.
-All such candidates should check the ‘I have a disability’ and ‘I require exam adjustment’ boxes at the time of booking an exam.

 Applicants should book as early as possible to ensure that there is sufficient time to put in place any specific requirements.
 This process should also be carried out at all reapplications and repeat attempts at any component(s) of the examination.
 Candidates should not assume that they will be granted adjustments at forthcoming exams just because they were provided certain adjustments at previous attempts.